This book was created and published on StoryJumper™

 3

-called pixels, flash according to a specific pattern provided by the video signal.
+The tiny dots of light produced on the TV screen, called pixels, flash according to a specific pattern provided by the video signal.

 A person's eyes transmit this pattern to the brain,